-Professor of International Affairs and the Associate Vice-President (Teaching and Learning) – Politics of Science, International Political Economy, Canadian Foreign Policy, South African Foreign Policy, International Organization, Pedagogy in Higher Education.
+Professor of International Affairs and the Associate Vice-President (Teaching and Learning) – Politics of Science, International Political Economy, Canadian Foreign Policy, South African Foreign Policy, International Organization, Pedagogy and Philosophy of Higher Education.

-Professor Hornsby holds a Ph.D. from the University of Cambridge, UK and an M.A. and B.A.
-(Hons) from the University of Guelph.
-Professor Hornsby is a former Fulbright Scholar having conducted research at The Fletcher School, Tufts University.
-Having published in both the biological and social sciences, Professor Hornsby is a recognized lecturer having been awarded the Faculty of Humanities Teaching and Learning Award and the Vice Chancellor’s Teaching Award (Individual) at the University of the Witwatersrand.
+Professor Hornsby holds a Ph.D. from the University of Cambridge, UK and is a former Fulbright Scholar having conducted research at The Fletcher School, Tufts University.
+He maintains a strong interdisciplinary research record having published in both the biological and social sciences and is an award winning lecturer.

-Professor Hornsby currently sits on the Board of Canadian Foreign Policy Journal, is a Vice-President of the International Studies Association, and co-edits the Palgrave book series – Political Pedagogies.
+Professor Hornsby currently sits on the Boards of Canadian Foreign Policy Journal, Digital Policy Studies, the Center for Engaged Learning Open Book Series and co-edits the Palgrave book series – Political Pedagogies.